SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It sits to the west of Napa and is a great alternative when visiting Northern California wine country.

-Once home to the Coast Miwok indigenous people, the park is now largely grassland and coastal wash.
+Once home to the Coast Miwok indigenous people, the park is now largely grassland and coastal marsh.
 It is a fascinating place to visit!

-The island boasts its unique species of mole - the Angel Island Mole - and is home to a controlled herd of deer, which visitors are keen to spot.
-Angel Island is one of the treasures of the entire Bay area and was once an immigration checkpoint for mainly Asian Immigrants.
+The island boasts its own unique species of mole - the Angel Island Mole - and is home to a controlled herd of deer, which visitors are keen to spot.

-The history of this period of the island and its military usage is outlined in the visitor center and a few museums on the island.
+You can learn more about the history of the island and its military usage at the visitor center and a few museums on the island.

-It's also a fun place to hike and photograph the surrounding area.
+It's also a fun place to hike, picnic, and photograph the surrounding area.

 Our Bay Area festivals and street fairs also attract people from around the world.
 From film festivals to large outdoor music events, you will find amazing picks all year long.